marc136/elm.run/ulm-editor/README.md

 Then you need to build the js parts by running `deno run dev.mjs` (which also starts hot-reload esbuild server).

 And then you also need to build the Elm program with `npx elm-watch hot`

+---

+## TODO

+Use a web worker for compilation, see https://web.dev/articles/webassembly-performance-patterns-for-web-apps#good_task_runs_in_web_worker_and_loads_and_compiles_only_once

+---

+## Thoughts about the behavior

+When editing text, I want to see the amount of problems instantly (throttled/debounced).

+But I want to also have the option to turn off this instant verification, because it might be frightening to students.

+When editing text, and the program compiles successfully, I don't want to switch to it immediately but rather press a button to show the new program (because I might lose state).